-- 1. A wholesale market model that models the wholesale electricity market outcomes and the transmission network to derive dispatch116 and ancillary service costs, forecast generation and storage investments and unserved energy. - This approach is likely to be suitable for larger and more complex RIT-Ts, such as transmission augmentations that connect new generation sources.
+- A wholesale market model that models the wholesale electricity market outcomes and the transmission network to derive dispatch126 and ancillary service costs, forecast generation and storage investments and unserved energy. - a.
+This approach is likely to be suitable for larger and more complex RIT-Ts, such as transmission augmentations that connect new generation sources. - b.
+Inputs, assumptions and scenarios for wholesale market modelling are required to be sourced from AEMO's most recent IASR where relevant (unless it can be demonstrated that there are circumstances where it is necessary to depart from those parameters).127 - c.
+It may also be possible to draw on market modelling that has been done by AEMO.